 - named after Mount Royal hill in the city.

 - is warmer than the rest of Canada.

 Bonjour, Welcome to Montreal.

-The first thing that catches your eyes are the French signboards.
+The first thing that catches your eyes is the French signboards.
 With some guessing and translation, we begin our quest.
-The best place to start your Montreal exploration is the Mont Royal park.
+The best place to start your Montreal exploration is the Mont-Royal park.

 Mount Royal Park (Parc Du Mont-Royal)

 The 200-hectare park is the best place to relax and get beautiful aerial views of the city.
 The lookout points – Kondiaronk Chalet and Camilien-Houde give you panoramic views of the city from different directions.

 The Kondiaronk lookout is the most famous as it overlooks the Downtown and with views of skyscrapers, St. Lawrence River and multiple bridges over it, iconic Olympic stadium leaves you mesmerized.